Irgendwer01/IntegratedDerivative/README.md

 * Forestry compat will now be properly compatible with Forestry.
   * Seriously, how do you manage to do this.
+* Large JEI recipes can now be pulled from JEI directly into the logic programmer with structure loss.
+  * This mainly includes two categories of recipes: empty slots (i.e. Advanced Rocketry's machines), and many repeated parts (i.e. Extended Crafting).
+  * Clientside only.
+Fully configurable in what recipes are affected by this.

 ### Integrated Terminals